 - Compare multiple providers

 - Get a quote in 2 minutes

 |Where Do You Live?|

 How is depression assessed by insurance companies?

-Should you be eligible for coverage, insurance providers will generally draw up different life insurance terms for you based on their company policy.
-If you’re considered low-risk — which usually applies to people with a mild history of depression, one or no medication and no hospitalizations — you’ll be able to get a policy at a competitive rate.
+Should you be eligible for coverage, insurers may draw up different life insurance terms for you based on company policy.
+If you’re considered low-risk — which usually applies to people with a mild history of depression, one or no medications and no hospitalizations — you’ll be able to get a policy at a competitive rate.

 If you’re considered medium risk, you may have to pay a higher premium or agree to a shorter term.
-High-risk applicants can be denied insurance, particularly if there are other health risks.
+High-risk applicants can be denied insurance, particularly if there are other health risks involved.

 Counseling services for people suffering from depression

 - National Suicide Prevention Lifeline.
 Call 800-273-8255 at any time, 24/7, if you’re experiencing a mental health crisis.

 - SAMHSA’s National Helpline.
 Call 800-662-4357 at any time, 24/7, for information on mental health services.
 Counselors are available in both English and Spanish.